 The margin of error is an interval (i.e., range of values) that accounts for the sampling error; this error is inherent in the results of a survey.
 The sampling error occurs because we are observing a sample instead of the whole population.
-Simply stated, the sampling error accounts for the difference between the sample statistics (i.e., the point estimate and margin of error generated from a sample) and the true population parameter.
+The point estimate will differ depending on the sample; in other words, each sample will yield point estimates that differ slightly.
+Simply stated, the sampling error accounts for the difference between the point estimate generated from a sample and the true population parameter.

 The margin of error is typically expressed using the ± symbol (read as "plus or minus").
-Additionally, the margin of error has an associated level of confidence; this is a measure of accuracy and represents the probability that the confidence interval has captured (i.e., contains) the true population value.
-Confidence level values vary and typically range from 50% to 99%, with the most common value being 95%.
+Additionally, the margin of error has an associated level of confidence; this is a measure of accuracy and represents to the probability that the confidence interval has captured (i.e., contains) the true population value.
+Confidence level values vary and typically range from 50% to 99%; with the most common value being 95%.

-A confidence interval can be more easily understood by working through a few examples.
+Confidence intervals can be more easily understood by working through a few examples.